The province of Malaga offers us a rich and deep historical heritage thanks to its vast past.

 Roman Theatre of Malaga

 The Roman Theatre of Malaga was also found by chance in 1951.
+It is one of the most archaeological sites in Malaga.
 Located in the heart of the city at the foot of the Alcazaba, it is almost impossible to miss it after it has been buried for centuries.

 Opening hours: Tuesday to Saturday from 10 am to 6 pm.
 Sundays and public holidays from 10 am to 4 pm.
 Closed: 1 and 6 January, 1 May, 24, 25 and 31 December.
 National, regional and/or local public holidays, please consult by telephone or e-mail.
-For guided tours, reservations are recommended by telephone on 951 501 115 or by email TRomanoMalaga.firstname.lastname@example.org.
+For guided tours, make your reservations by telephone on 951 501 115 or by email TRomanoMalaga.firstname.lastname@example.org.

 How to get there: https://goo.gl/maps/4kF1vRwujySCCvkt7